MuhammadSheraza002/Data-Acquisition/README.md

-# Data-Acquisition
+# Comprehensive Data Acquisition Course

 <div style="overflow: auto;">
   <div style="float: left; width: 50%;">
-    <p>Welcome to the repository for the Data Acquisition Course!
-This repository is curated and maintained by [Muhammad Sheraz], the creator of the course.
-Here, you will find a collection of materials and resources for each lecture.</p>
+    <p>Welcome to the Comprehensive Data Acquisition Course Repository by Muhammad Sheraz.
+This repository is meticulously crafted to provide an extensive and advanced resource for mastering the intricacies of data acquisition.
+Our goal is to empower you with a profound understanding of data collection techniques, enabling you to navigate complex scenarios and excel in various applications.</p>
   </div>

   <div style="float: right; width: 50%;">
     <img style="width: 100%;" src="images/acq.PNG">
   </div>
 </div>

-## Repository Overview:

-- **Creator:** [Muhammad Sheraz]
-- **Purpose:** This repository serves as a centralized hub for the Data Acquisition Course, containing essential materials for each lecture.